 Some attorneys are willing to work out a deal where you only pay once for your entire case and the attorney’s portion is split between both lawyers (proportional to the amount of work they did).
 However, this is not always the case, so make sure you discuss this upfront before you decide to switch attorneys.

 Your previous attorney will have a claim for an attorney fee when you switch.
 The amount of that fee will vary on several factors.
-If you have received an offer, the fee will be a percentage of that offer.
-For example, if you have been offered $30,000 before litigation, the fee claimed will be $10,000.
+If you have received an offer, the fee will arguably be a percentage of that offer.
+For example, if you have been offered $30,000 before litigation, the fee claimed could be $10,000.
 If you have not not received any offer, the fee will be based on an hourly basis for work performed by that attorney.

 Again, you should address these issues with counsel before you switch so that you know your obligations.